10 Instagram Best Practices for Nonprofits

 2) Ensure that your Instagram account is a Business Account.

 To get access to Insights, to post ads, set up a Shop, and use Instagram Fundraising Tools, your nonprofit must have an Instagram Business Account.
 To upgrade to a business account, go to your Instagram profile in the mobile app and select Settings > Account > Switch to professional account.
-During the process, you will be prompted to connect your Instagram account to your nonprofit’s Facebook Page account.
+During the process, you will be prompted to connect your Instagram account to your nonprofit’s Facebook Page.
 It’s worth noting that you must be an admin of your Facebook Page to take this action.
 Once you have connected the two, you officially have a business account.

-3) Post 2-5 times weekly to your Instagram Account.
+3) Post 2-4 times weekly to your Instagram Account.

-The most often cited best practice is to post to Instagram once to three times daily, but for the majority of nonprofits that is a ridiculous benchmark.
+The most often cited best practice is to post to Instagram once to three times daily, but for the majority of nonprofits, that is a ridiculous benchmark.
 Posting that often may make sense for nonprofits with a large following, a vast array of visual content, and a significant budget for advertising, and if that describes your nonprofit, then go for it.

-But most nonprofits should aim to post consistently 2-5 times a week.
+But most nonprofits should aim to post consistently 2-4 times a week.
 Like Facebook, an increasingly stingy algorithm on Instagram makes posting daily a waste of time for small and medium-sized nonprofits unless they invest in advertising.
-As a reminder, according to the Social Media Industry Benchmark Report, Instagram Reels have the highest engagement at 0.62% – compared to 0.59% for carousel posts and 0.52% for single photo posts.
 Posting every day or multiple times a day is a lot of effort to reach a tiny fraction of your followers.

-Post Eye-Catching Photos
+Post Eye-Catching Carousels and Photos

 Share Reels (if you have the time and skills)

 If your nonprofit has 3-10 hours per week to create reels, then experiment with reels (and TikToks), but know that not all nonprofit missions and programs translate into compelling reels content.
-Youth-oriented activism, animal welfare, women’s rights, environmental activism, and arts and culture are natural fits for reels content, but even then reels need to be produced and edited in a way that can capture your follower’s attention and inspire engagement.
+Youth-oriented activism, animal welfare, women’s rights, environmental activism, and arts and culture are natural fits for reels content, but even then, reels need to be produced and edited in a way that can capture your follower’s attention and inspire engagement.

 Share and Schedule Posts and Reels Using Meta Business Suite